BlockResearchGroup/WS_structural-design/README.md

 ## Installing from source

+Installing COMPAS "from source" allows you to always work off the very latest code in the COMPAS framework, even before it is released in a new version.
+During your PhD, this is the preferred way to use the framework, provided you regularly (at least once a week) synchronize your local copy of the repository.

-Install the latest unreleased version of COMPAS from the cloned Github repo in a separate Python *virtual environment*.
+We will install the latest unreleased version of COMPAS from the cloned Github repo in a separate Python *virtual environment*, called `unreleased`.

 **Clone the COMPAS repo**